 Next, I went to see the Luxor temple.
 This place was amazing!
 Next time I travel I think I’m going to bring my lock picks because there were several places I wanted to go that were off limits.
 At the end a guy offered to take me into a restricted area because he was friends with the people doing the restorations.
 I got to climb to the top of the roof and see several places that were not open to the public.
 He also showed me how to get into certain areas without lock picks.
 You just pull the place where the door connects to the metal bracket and the nails come out.
 When you are done you just push the nail, bracket, and lock back in where they were.
 I noticed that the places that were off limits had ruins in much better condition than the ones open to the public.

-Before heading to bed I went to the Souk (market) for some gift shopping and chilled at the park for a bit.
+Before heading to bed I went to the Souk (market) for some gift shopping and hung out at the park for a bit.
 Too much excitement for one day…